aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/font/_index.md

 ```

 Sets the scheme type of the font.
-[FontSchemeType](../../com.aspose.cells/fontschemetype).
+See [FontSchemeType](../../com.aspose.cells/fontschemetype).

 **Parameters:**
 | Parameter | Type | Description |